China and Taiwan: Global Explorations in Chinese Business and Culture

 Nanjing is part of the Economic and Technological Development Zone, where foreign direct investment is encouraged.
 It is also home to China’s largest inland river harbor, handling nearly 10 million tons of goods for foreign trade.
 While in Nanjing, we will visit Bosch Auto, Nanjing Yindu Advertising, and Suning to discuss their business practices.
 We will also visit Nanjing University and have lunch with local students.
 We will visit many cultural sites, including Zhongshan Mountain National Park and Xuanwu Lake.

 Throughout the entire program, we will be meeting with local universities.
-We will participate in case studies and workshops discussing various aspects of doing business in China.
+We will participate in case studies and workshops discussing various aspects of Chinese business.
 We will meet with Pamplin alumni both formally and informally.
 We will gain cultural competency through visits to history and art museums, as well as various dining customs experiences.

 STUDENT HOUSING AND TRANSPORTATION